 During the 2022 Migraine World Summit, one of the experts discussed the topic of migraine and obesity.
 His recommendation was to consider the Mediterranean diet as a healthy approach to weight management and overall wellness.

-It is my opinion that there are some people who have no food triggers but can still be helped by avoiding their inflammatory foods.
+It is my opinion that there are some people who have no food triggers.
+However, they may be helped by avoiding their inflammatory foods.
 I consider a diet high in sugar and highly processed foods to be inflammatory.

 The ketogenic diet is another approach to managing migraine through diet.
-If you can see a clear relationship between sugar and migraines in your life, ask your doctor for a referral to a registered dietitian to get you started on a well-formulated plan.
+If you can see a clear relationship between sugar and migraine attacks in your life, ask your doctor for a referral to a registered dietitian to get you started on a well-formulated plan.
+A low-carb diet rather than one that produces consistent ketones may be enough to bring about some relief.

 3. Other common migraine triggers in sugary foods

 For people with high-frequency episodic migraine and chronic migraine, committing to the Heal Your Headache plan developed by Dr. David Buchholz or the Charleston Diet by Dr. Carol Foster is often an effective approach to figuring out food triggers.
 The Charleston Diet is designed to avoid the common migraine trigger foods while stabilizing blood sugar levels.
 Dr. Foster spends a lot of time discussing how to pair foods to minimize wide fluctuations in blood sugar.
-I was pulling my hair out trying to figure out my food triggers until I did a full elimination diet.
-It was incredibly helpful for me and helps many others with migraine.
+I was terribly frustrated while trying to figure out my food triggers until I did a full elimination diet.
+It was incredibly helpful for me and many others with migraine.

 4. When headache from eating too much sugar is really prodrome, the first phase of migraine